JoshMermel/JoshMermel.github.io/_posts/2021-05-23-bermuda-cubes.md

 only two turnable faces.
 Starting with a square face on U and a triangle face on R (orientated the same as my permutation algorithms), I realized I could execute a [Sune](https://www.speedsolving.com/wiki/index.php/Sune).
-After a bit of fiddling, I found that three Sunes in a row had no effect on edges and did a swapped the corners of the square face with their diagonals while reorienting just one of those pairs.
-That meant I could do a U2 and another triple-Sune to swap the corners back but end up with two of them orientated differently.
+After a bit of fiddling, I found that three Sunes in a row had no effect on edges and swapped the corners of the square face with their diagonals.
+One pair's orientation was unchanged while the other pair was twisted.
+That meant I could do a U2 and another triple-Sune to swap the corners back to their original positions but end up with one diagonal pair orientated differently.

 <img src="/images/bermuda/34_corner_orientation_algos.png" style="max-height: 400px">